Rideau Hall: Function

 Rideau Hall's main purpose is to house the governor general of Canada and his or her offices, including the Canadian Heraldic Authority.
 It is also the residence of Canada's monarch when he is in Ottawa. and has a royal and viceregal household to support the sovereign and governor general, comprising a maître d’hôtel, chefs, footmen, valets, dressers, pages, aides-de-camp (drawn from the junior officers of the Canadian Armed Forces), equerries, and others.

 The majority of Rideau Hall's area is dedicated to affairs of state; only 500 m^{2} (5,400 sq ft) of the total 9,500 m^{2} (102,000 sq ft) given to private living quarters.
 Some 200 events are held at Rideau Hall every year, most being Canadian award presentations and investitures.
 In this way, the palace is where prime ministers and other members of the federal Cabinet are sworn-in and federal writs of election are dropped, among other constitutional functions of the governor general.
 Heads of state and government, both incoming and outgoing ambassadors and high commissioners to Canada, and Canadian Crown ministers and loyal opposition leaders are received at Rideau Hall for audiences with either the viceroy or the sovereign, should the latter be in residence.

 Although there is a state dining room in Rideau Hall, state dinners and luncheons are usually held in the larger ballroom or tent room.
-In setting up for a formal meal, a measuring stick is used to set the tableware and locate the charis relative to the tables uniformly.
+In setting up for a formal meal, a measuring stick is used to set the tableware and locate the chairs relative to the tables uniformly.
 The ingredients and wines are "100 per cent Canadian [...] reflecting Canada's many cultures."

 The residence is also open to the public, running a visitors' program and free tours of the state rooms throughout the year, as well as educational tours for students; it is the only one of the six official residences in the National Capital Region that is publicly accessible.
 A visitors' centre is on the grounds, adjacent to the main gate.
 Rideau Hall takes part annually in Doors Open Ottawa and children may trick-or-treat at the house each Hallowe'en.